DGolgovsky/print_ip/README.md

-# allocator
+# print_ip
 Homework 04 task.
 [OTUS C++]

 [![Build Status](https://travis-ci.org/DGolgovsky/print_ip.svg?branch=master)](https://travis-ci.org/DGolgovsky/print_ip)
 [![Code Health](https://landscape.io/github/DGolgovsky/print_ip/master/landscape.svg?style=flat)](https://landscape.io/github/DGolgovsky/print_ip/master)
 [ ![Download](https://api.bintray.com/packages/dgolgovsky/otus-cpp/print_ip/images/download.svg) ](https://bintray.com/dgolgovsky/otus-cpp/print_ip/_latestVersion)

-Implementation the function of printing a conditional ip-address.
+Implementation of the function printing a conditional ip-address.
 The address can be represented as an arbitrary integer type.
 The representation does not depend on the type sign.
-Output byte since beginning senior with a symbol `.` as a separator.
+Output byte since beginning with a symbol `.` as a separator.

-The address can be represented as a string.
+The address can be represented as a `string`.
 It is displayed as is.

 The address can be represented in the form of containers `std::list`, `std::vector`.
-The contents of the container are displayed element-by-element and are divided `.`.
+The contents of the container are displayed element-by-element and are divided `.`

-In addition, the address can be represented in the form `std::tuple` at provided that all types are the same.
-The contents are output by element and is divided `.`.
+In addition, the address can be represented in the `std::tuple` at provided that all types are the same.
+The contents are output by element and is divided `.`

 The application code contain the following calls: